Trending

 What happened

 On May 22, 2026, the KHDA confirmed that private school fees in Dubai will remain unchanged for the upcoming academic year.
-This marks the second consecutive year without a fee increase, reflecting a commitment to affordability in education.
-The KHDA regularly reviews school fees to ensure they align with the quality of education provided, and this decision is part of ongoing efforts to support families in the region.
+This announcement marks the second consecutive year without a fee increase, reinforcing the authority's commitment to regulating school fees.
+The decision aims to alleviate financial pressure on families amid rising living costs, ensuring that education remains accessible.

 The Context